Consistency criterion: Conclusion

-Kemeny-Young method
+Kemeny method

-This example shows that the Kemeny–Young method violates the consistency criterion.
+This example shows that the Kemeny method violates the consistency criterion.
 Assume three candidates A, B and C and 38 voters with the following preferences:

 Now, the set of all voters is divided into two groups at the bold line.
 The voters over the line are the first group of voters; the others are the second group of voters.

 First group of voters

-In the following the Kemeny-Young winner for the first group of voters is determined.
+In the following the Kemeny winner for the first group of voters is determined.

-The Kemeny–Young method arranges the pairwise comparison counts in the following tally table:
+The Kemeny method arranges the pairwise comparison counts in the following tally table:

 The ranking scores of all possible rankings are:

 Result: The ranking A > B > C has the highest ranking score.
 Thus, A wins ahead of B and C.

 Second group of voters

-Now, the Kemeny-Young winner for the second group of voters is determined.
+Now, the Kemeny winner for the second group of voters is determined.

-The Kemeny–Young method arranges the pairwise comparison counts in the following tally table:
+The Kemeny method arranges the pairwise comparison counts in the following tally table:

 The ranking scores of all possible rankings are:

 Result: The ranking A > C > B has the highest ranking score.
 Hence, A wins ahead of C and B.

 All voters

-Finally, the Kemeny-Young winner of the complete set of voters is determined.
+Finally, the Kemeny winner of the complete set of voters is determined.

-The Kemeny–Young method arranges the pairwise comparison counts in the following tally table:
+The Kemeny method arranges the pairwise comparison counts in the following tally table:

 The ranking scores of all possible rankings are:

 Result: The ranking B > A > C has the highest ranking score.
 So, B wins ahead of A and C.

 Conclusion

-A is the Kemeny-Young winner within the first group of voters and also within the second group of voters.
-However, both groups combined elect B as the Kemeny-Young winner.
-Thus, the Kemeny–Young method fails the consistency criterion.
+A is the Kemeny winner within the first group of voters and also within the second group of voters.
+However, both groups combined elect B as the Kemeny winner.
+Thus, the Kemeny method fails the reinforcement criterion.

 Ranking consistency

-The Kemeny-Young method satisfies ranking consistency; that is, if the electorate is divided arbitrarily into two parts and separate elections in each part result in the same ranking being selected, an election of the entire electorate also selects that ranking.
+The Kemeny method satisfies ranking consistency; that is, if the electorate is divided arbitrarily into two parts and separate elections in each part result in the same ranking being selected, an election of the entire electorate also selects that ranking.
+In fact, it is the only Condorcet method that satisfies ranking consistency.

 Informal proof

-The Kemeny-Young score of a ranking $\mathcal{R}$ is computed by summing up the number of pairwise comparisons on each ballot that match the ranking $\mathcal{R}$.
-Thus, the Kemeny-Young score $s_V(\mathcal{R})$ for an electorate $V$ can be computed by separating the electorate into disjoint subsets $V = V_1 \cup V_2$ (with $V_1 \cap V_2 = \emptyset$), computing the Kemeny-Young scores for these subsets and adding it up:
+The Kemeny score of a ranking $\mathcal{R}$ is computed by summing up the number of pairwise comparisons on each ballot that match the ranking $\mathcal{R}$.
+Thus, the Kemeny score $s_V(\mathcal{R})$ for an electorate $V$ can be computed by separating the electorate into disjoint subsets $V = V_1 \cup V_2$ (with $V_1 \cap V_2 = \emptyset$), computing the Kemeny scores for these subsets and adding it up: